Lorenzovagliano/Game-PerdidosNoIcex/README.md

 To generate Documentation, use:

     doxygen Doxyfile
-**Attention: It is necessary to have Doxygen installed to use this command, and please create a "./doc/" directory beforehand.** The command may vary depending on your Linux distribution.
+**Warning: It is necessary to have Doxygen installed to use this command, and please create a "./doc/" directory beforehand.** The command may vary depending on your Linux distribution.
 On Ubuntu, you can use the following command to install Doxygen: sudo apt-get install doxygen

 ### **Removing object files and executable**
 ---